MarcelloDev6001/CarolBot/README.md

 ### Marc, the most creative coder of all time :D

-Name's Marcello (or Marc, just to call a shortly way), 15 years old, im interesting on being a good Programmer on future.
+Name's Marc (Shortly way to call my real name), 15 years old, im interesting on being a good Programmer on future.

 Im using Java for this project because i hate myself (just kidding),